Forecast Accuracy

 | Walk-forward cross-validation | Yes (no look-ahead bias) | No |

 Competitor data sourced from publicly available forecast pages (accessed February 2026).
-PropertyIQ uses Spearman ρ (rank correlation); competitor uses Pearson r (linear correlation).
+PropertyIQ uses walk-forward OOS Information Coefficient; competitor uses single-window Pearson r.

 Ready to Invest Smarter?

-Explore top-scored markets on our interactive map or start with plans at $29/mo.
+Explore top-scored markets on our interactive map or start with plans at $39/mo.